UMM-CSci-3601-F17/sage-team-cheezit/README.md

 ## Testing and Continuous Integration

 SAGE uses Jasmine and Karma for unit testing through the Angular CLI.
 TravisCI is configured to run these tests.

+## Browser Support

+SAGE works great in recent versions of Chrome and Edge.
+There are some issues with Safari and Firefox at the moment.

 ## Authors